 This is the place you’d want to go for that random, last minute, grab anything, overnighter or two, away from Sydney.
-A mate of mine mentioned it, and we decided “yea why not”, with a cheeky 3 and a half hour drive from just south of Sydney, it seemed like a pretty good option.
+A mate of mine mentioned it, and we decided ‘yeah, why not’, with a cheeky 3.5 hour drive from just south of Sydney, it seemed like a pretty good option.

 The day before, we grabbed some essentials we hadn’t bought before.
 Things to cook food with, and well, the food itself.
 This place isn’t a powered site, so all the portable stove tops and whatnot are needed.
 A classic Bunnings trip never hurt anyone.